sparrowcode/PermissionsKit/README.md

 # SPPermission

-Request permissions **with native dialog** UI and interactive animations.
-Also you can request permissions without dialog.
-Check state any permission.
-You can start using this project with just two lines of code and easy customisation.
-You can watch how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).
+**Request permissions with dialog**.
+You can request many permission at once.
+Fast start using - type two lines of code.
+I do UI of dialog in Apple style.
+Watch how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).
 If you like the project, do not forget to **put star ★**

 ### Preview